tagspaces/documentation/docs/extensions/document-viewer.md

 ## Features

-- Preview files in DOCX format
+- Preview files in DOCX and ODT file formats
 - Export the content as an HTML file
 - Zoom in and out of the content
+- Search in the content

 ![general screenshot of the document viewer extension](/media/extensions/viewer-document-lead.png)